DARE-ML/DeepGR4J-Extremes/README.md

-# DeepGR4J for Extreme flows
+# DeepGR4J with extreme flow classification based on Quantile Regression

 This repository extends the work from [DeepGR4J](https://github.com/DARE-ML/DeepGR4J) to improve predictions on extreme events.
 The initial experiments use quantile regression to achieve this.